Male Pow Wow Dancer with face paint and woven, feathered headress

 Closing 6:00 p.m.

-The contemporary Pow Wow is a link to the past that helps maintain Native Heritage.
+The contemporary Pow Wow is a link to the past that helps maintain Native American Heritage.
 Seen by outsiders as entertainment due to the singing, dancing, and colorful regalia, the Pow Wow is a spiritual legacy which should be treated with respect and honor.
-It is a time for Indian families to be together with other family members and friends.
+It is a time for Native American families to be together.
 It is a time of sharing, of laughter and tears, of learning, and of caring.
-It is a time when Indians reflect on their traditions.
 It is a time to honor the past and celebrate the future.